• Menu

 When it was time to head back to the ship, we headed out to the bus stop, where we met several staff members from the production and music teams onboard.
 Great folks that recently joined up with the ship and we got to know them on our ride back into the city center.
 A few of them, continued the journey with us back to the ship on the City Cat ferry, while some others headed into downtown Queen Street.

-Natalie Feeding the Cassowary Bird - Port Douglas, Australia
+Feeding The Cassowary An Apple - Port Douglas, Australia

-Natalie Feeding the Cassowary Bird – Port Douglas, Australia
+Feeding The Cassowary An Apple – Port Douglas, Australia

-Our Place at the YHA Sydney Harbour - Sydney, Australia
+Flowers at the Botanical Garden - Sydney, Australia

-Our Place at the YHA Sydney Harbour – Sydney, Australia
+Flowers at the Botanical Garden – Sydney, Australia

 Back on board, passengers shared tales of the surprise downpour, and we slowly made our way back to the coast to continue north towards our next port, Airlie Beach and the Whitsunday Islands.
 More to come soon!